DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-02-11-showing-when-an-offer-will-be-automatically-declined.md

 While doing this work, we made several other minor changes to improve consistency within the service.
 We‘ll now use ‘make a decision’ to describe what a user does and ‘respond‘ to describe how a candidate reacts to an offer.

-We're also going to be more precise about deadlines.
+We’re also going to be more precise about deadlines.
 Applications are automatically rejected after 40 working days at 11:59pm.
 Offers are automically declined after 10 working days at 11:59pm.

 ## Showing on the application list when an offer will be automatically declined